sravani-engineer/hand-gesture-recognition/README.md

 ## 📌 Overview

-A production-focused hand gesture recognition system designed to evaluate performance under real-world domain shifts such as lighting, background, and distance variations.
+🚨 Unlike most hand gesture recognition projects that rely on random train-test splits, this system uses **session-based evaluation to simulate real-world deployment conditions**.

+The model is explicitly tested under **domain shifts** such as lighting variation, background clutter, distance, and user differences.

-Unlike typical gesture projects, this system emphasizes **generalization, robustness, and failure analysis** rather than just high accuracy.
+This project focuses on **robustness, generalization, and failure analysis**, not just high accuracy.

 ---